Create a modern, lightweight Game Design Document in Milanote

 Follow this step-by-step guide to learn the modern process of creating a game design document in Milanote, a free tool used by top creatives.

-A Game Design Document is the blueprint for how to build your game.
+A Game Design Document is the blueprint for how to create your game.
 It outlines your plans for characters, environments, gameplay, levels, visual style, and much more.
 But they're often written as long text documents that end up collecting dust.
 Modern Game Design Documents are visual, collaborative, and lightweight.
 They're filled with inspiring imagery, video examples of gameplay, and even audio to help your team visualize the final product.
 Whether you're an indie game designer or a team of 20, this guide will help you create an inspiring, modern Game Design Document your team will love and actually use.

 1. Set up the document